Tokoriki

 Tokoriki is an island within the Mamanuca Islands of Fiji in the South Pacific.
+It is located east of Yanuya and north of Tavua Island.

+Resorts

 It is home to two independent resorts, the privately owned luxury award winning resort Tokoriki Island Resort for honeymooners and couples and nearby is the Marriott Sheraton Resort & Spa.
 The island has its own reef which has many diving and snorkeling sites.